 If you have a worry big or small please email the welfare team who will be able to direct you to someone who can help.

 During the pandemic, some changes to normal library services have been made:

-- Facemasks are expected at all times inside the library.
+- Face masks are required at all times inside the library.

 - Nothing may be left on desks when you aren’t present, as this interferes with the cleaning schedule.
 Desks will be cleared overnight by the Night Porters, and belongings taken to the Lodge.
 Please return all books that you have used to a reshelving trolley, even if you haven’t checked them out.

 - All returned books, and all books left on reshelving trolleys, will be quarantined for at least 40 hours before being reshelved.